robmarkcole/hassio-addons/motion/README.md

     name: motioncam
 ```

-If you hane configured a periodic snapshot you can display the last snapped image with:
+If you have configured a periodic snapshot you can display the last snapped image with:
 ```
 camera:
   - platform: local_file